Applications of emulation and Bayesian methods in heavy-ion physics: Introduction

 \subsection{Structure of this review}

 This review focuses on emulation and Bayesian methods as applied to the study of heavy-ion collisions.
 Emulation can be seen as a practical numerical matter: when significant computational resources are necessary to simulate heavy-ion collisions, there is value in building a proxy for the model that can approximate the model's output for a broad range of model parameters.
-On the other hand, emulators can provide valuable physics insights, for example, in understanding the effect of parameters on observables.
+On the other hand, emulators can provide valuable physics insights, for example, to help visualize the effect of parameters on observables.

-Bayesian inference provides a systematic approach to compare models with measurements, and propagate model and data uncertainties to the model parameters of interest.
 In this review, we will take a close look at Bayesian studies of shear and bulk viscosities of nuclear matter.
 It is by no means the only quantity of interest, but many important features and challenges of Bayesian inference can be discussed with this example.
 The same principles and ideas apply to the study of any other nuclear property, be it the equation of state of nuclear matter at finite baryon density or the interaction rate of high and low energy quarks and gluons (``parton energy loss'').

 We first provide a broad overview of Bayesian inference in heavy-ion collisions in Section~\ref{sec:brief_intro}.
 We next discuss emulation in Section~\ref{sec:emulation}, both the practical aspects, recent progress, and some relevant applications of emulators in studying heavy-ion collisions.
 We then discuss the different features of Bayesian inference in Section~\ref{sec:bayes}, leaving specific applications to heavy-ion data for Section~\ref{sec:bayes_applications}.
+Considerations for the future of Bayesian inference applications in heavy-ion physics are discussed in Section~\ref{sec:future}, followed by a summary in Section~\ref{sec:summary}.